crazychenz/vinnie.work/website/docs/EmbeddedSystemsAnalysis/Firmware/Analysis.md

 ## Overview

 Up to this point we've been observing the target device and its properties to gain access.
 This access could be for more analysis, but often the real end goal is some persistent effect.
-This could be a mended binary for a broken game or other bug, a new feature for some business application, or simple an adjustment in some options that there is no user interface for.
+This could be a mended binary for a broken game or other bug, a new feature for some business application, or simply an adjustment in some options that there is no user interface for.
 To accomplish this you'll want to capture and modify the firmware of the device.

-Target devices can have multiple firmware image spread across multiple chips.
+Target devices can have multiple firmware images spread across multiple chips.
 For example, a cell phone device might have the main micro controller firmware and a base-band firmware.
-This material focuses on a target devices with a single firmware image, but these same tools and techniques could be used on platforms with multiple firmware as well.
+This material focuses on a target devices with a single firmware image, but these same tools and techniques could be used on platforms with multiple firmware images as well.

 ## Identification

 Assuming you've downloaded the target device firmware using something like system level access (i.e. root access to download the /dev/mtd devices) or in-circuit extraction (i.e. reading a SPI chip directly), you should now have some sort of opaque binary.

-There are quite a few tool to help identify a file and its contents.
+There are quite a few tools to help identify a file and its contents.
 The first two that I always use are `file`, and `binwalk`.

 ### `file`

 `file` was originally developed by AT&T Bell Labs.
 Its part of the SysV standard and therefore its everywhere.
-Its primary role is to identify file types based on the files content.
+Its primary role is to identify file types based on the file's content.
 It does this through the use of an array of what are called magic numbers.
-They are basically very simply signatures that can be used very quickly to identify the file type.
+They are basically very simple signatures that can be used very quickly to identify the file type.

 For example:

 - `1fh 8bh` @ 0h - GZIP
 - `75h 73h 74h 61h 72h` ("ustar") @ 101h - TAR
 - `4dh 5ah` ("MZ") @ 0h - PE File (i.e. Microsoft Executable)
-- `23h 21h` ("#!") @ Shell Script
+- `23h 21h` ("#!") @ 0h - Shell Script

 File also has some other rudimentary parsing capabilities to give more context to the files it identifies.
 Some examples: